checkout process

 • Allow your customers to save their information for future purchases.
 This will improve the experience of repeat buyers.

-A simple and straightforward checkout will enrich your customers’ checkout experience, helping them to follow through with their purchases hassle-free.
+A straightforward checkout will enrich your customers’ checkout experience and help them make their purchases hassle-free.

 A Guest checkout option

-Not every customer would want to create an account before completing a purchase in your online store.
+Not every customer wants to create an account before completing a purchase in your online store.
 Customers who are making a one-time purchase or those who are conscious about sharing their information will prefer to get through their ecommerce journey without creating an account

 guest checkout ecommerce

-📈 A study conducted by the Baymard Institute revealed that 24% of customers would abandon their carts if they were forced to create an account.
+A study conducted by the Baymard Institute revealed that 24% of customers would abandon their carts if forced to create an account.

 A guest checkout solves this problem for you by catering to customers who prefer not to create an account in your store.